jrmontag/mnist-sklearn/README.md

 - use whatever platform you want (laptop, EC2, stone tablet)
 - be prepared to present what you did to the team (in particular, this meant if you cheated and just downloaded the test labels, you were in for A Bad Time)

 All of the data processing and modeling code here is written in Python, and there are a couple of additional bash scripts to facilitate various pieces of the workflow.
-Most of this code should work out of the box with Python 2.7 on OS X and Ubuntu (an isolated environment is recommended - the requirements.txt I used is included).
+I think most of this code should work out of the box with Python 2.7 on OS X and Ubuntu (an isolated environment is recommended - the requirements.txt I used is included).
+However, installing the development version of ``sklearn`` less automatic.
+See more notes below.

 ``[placeholder for basic instructions]``